microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcconnectivityresult.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details of the Cloud PC connectivity status: if the Cloud PC is connectable, and the failed health check items if it is not.
+Represents the details of the Cloud PC connectivity status: if the Cloud PC is available, and the failed health check items if it is not.

 ## Properties
 |Property|Type|Description|